 “Parents, child care teachers, and the center directors may not realize how unhealthy fruit drinks really are.
 It’s as bad as drinking soda,” explained lead author Maria Romo-Palafox.
 “Working together, parents, teachers, and health professionals can spread the word about how important it is to choose a healthy beverage when packing a lunch for a child.”

 The team also noted that sugary drinks in childhood could predispose children to lifelong consumption.

 The findings may now have important implications for reducing childhood obesity nationally, with around 12 million children (61 percent) spending an average of 33 hours per week in care centers away from home where they eat two or more meals and snacks each day; that’s equal to between 50 and 67 percent of their daily calorie requirements.

 “One of the most important things we found is that it is much easier than parents may think to pack a healthy lunch,” says Romo-Palafox.
 “The simplest way to improve the nutrition quality of the lunch is to include a healthy beverage.”

-The findings can be found published online in the International Journal of Cardiology.
+The results can be found published online in the Journal of the Academy of Nutrition and Dietetics.
 JB